bUnit-dev/bUnit/docs/site/docs/interaction/render-modes.md

 ***

 ## Setting the `RendererInfo` during testing
-To control the `ComponentBase.RendererInfo` property during testing, use the <xref:Bunit.BunitContext.SetRendererInfo(Microsoft.AspNetCore.Components.RendererInfo)> method on the `TestContext` class.
+To control the `ComponentBase.RendererInfo` property during testing, use the <xref:Bunit.BunitContext.SetRendererInfo(Microsoft.AspNetCore.Components.RendererInfo)> method on the `BunitContext` class.
 The `SetRendererInfo` method takes an nullable `RendererInfo` object as a parameter.
 Passing `null` will set the `ComponentBase.RendererInfo` to `null`.

 A component (`AssistentComponent.razor`) might check if interactivity is given to enable a button: